Keith's Analogue Tram System

 18" wide with a point at each end giving a spur at each end so I can run three trams automatically in sequence.

-Having a tram layout is small enough to manage alone at it fits in my car together and with the shops and cafés etc. which Peter Foxwell has constructed adds to the scenery and makes it look more lifelike.
+Having a tram layout is small enough to manage alone at it fits in my car together and

 The basic shuttle unit I use is from Mr Rails on the I.O.W.
-I have also added recently a sound unit under the baseboard which gives a ›ding-ding“ as the tram moves off which he recorded for me on a sound module from a MP3 file I emailed him.
+I have also added recently a sound unit under

 The trams I run on my shuttle layout are OcCre Creativo kits.

-I have built all 8 kits that they make and have fitted them with USA trains or Hartland motor blocks depending on the wheelbase.
-I obtain these from G-Bits.
+I have built all 8 kits that they make and have fitted them with USA trains or Hartland motor blocks

-They have been fitted with LED lighting from a bridge rectifier, a 5 volt 7805 voltage regulator chip and 5v. supercapacitor which gets charged up after a little running so it keeps the inside lights on whilst it is waiting at the end of the layout.
+regulator chip and 5v. supercapacitor which gets charged up after a little running so it keeps the inside

-When building these kits fit the motor blocks in after the floor and side frames have been constructed as some flooring will have to be cut away as it intrudes into the cabin slightly and adjust it to get the correct height before proceeding any further.
+some flooring will have to be cut away as it intrudes into the cabin slightly and adjust it to get the

 The instructions say build the body first which is OK for a static showcase model but I want mine to run.